-Our sample seems to be characterised by certain behaviours that practitioners have already pointed out.
+Our sample seems to be characterized by certain behaviors that practitioners have already pointed out.
 In particular, after the crisis we observe a shrinkage in the balance sheet assets, and a reduction of leverage.
-In addition, repurchase agreements - which caused part of the most severe problems which led to the crisis - seem to have a less prominent role in the funding of our firms.2 Notwithstanding this, we discover that this type of pattern does not belong to all the firms in the sample without any distinction.
+In addition, repurchase agreements - which caused part of the most severe problems which led to the crisis - seem to have a less prominent role in the funding of our firms.
+Notwithstanding this, we discover that this type of pattern does not belong to all the firms in the sample without any distinction.
 We show that, there are evident differences between the smaller investment firms and the larger Bank Holding Companies (BHCs) belonging to the same sample.
-Hence, the analysis carried in this paper can be used for the judgement on how the policy actions taken during and after the crisis have impacted on the balance sheets of investment companies.
-If despite the intervention of regulators, investment companies have not modified their capital structures as it was optimal, then our concern is that a more effective discipline would be needed, so that the circumstances experienced around the crisis do not re-appear.
+Hence, the analysis carried in this paper can be used for the judgement on how the policy actions taken during and after the crisis have influenced the balance sheets of investment companies.
+If despite the intervention of regulators, investment companies have not modified their capital structures to the extent it was instead optimal, then our concern is that a more effective discipline would be needed, so that the circumstances experienced around the crisis do not re-appear.